 Unfortunately, people do fail to realize that there are STILL people being ridiculed for being “too thin” even though it could be just having high metabolism.

 I agree with Catie, if you’re under 18 it could be just the body adjusting and I wouldn’t worry about it since it is the ‘natural way’ for the body do be changing on a constant basis until around 21 I would say.

 I would still recommend eating healthy, healthy food even though this is an old adage and everybody keeps saying it.
 Everybody keeps saying it for a reason, hehe.

 Also, just like Haylie, building up the mentality to tell yourself that this is your body and that it’s the natural way of growing so a strong focus on that will help a lot when people say something negative about that. : )

-Best wishes for you!posted about 1 year ago
+Best wishes for you!posted almost 4 years ago

-nice! the perfect option is the gym, trainer and the recommendation of a doctorposted about 1 year ago
+nice! the perfect option is the gym, trainer and the recommendation of a doctorposted almost 4 years ago

 Thanks for the replies.
 To answer some of your questions, I am 24 years old so definitely well over the puberty stage.
 Admittedly I do have a petite frame, however, I would like to look more “fit” than “skinny”.
 I don’t think people say I’m skinny because they’re jealous though, because some who say that are guys (my guy friends).